JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 In the article, we will describe how to set up a full Kubernetes cluster on a MacPro laptop.
 The Mac we are using is at version 10.12.5.

-The steps are sourced from multiple articles to set up K8S cluster on a typical MacProc laptop with Vagrant & CoreOS, which has corrections to the errors/mismatches in the original artiticles and chains them together to be a full set of practical steps to set up a full Kubernetes cluster step by step.
+The steps are sourced from multiple articles to set up K8S cluster on a typical MacProc laptop with Vagrant & CoreOS, which has corrections to the errors/mismatches in the original artiticles and chains them together to be a full set of practical detailed steps to set up a Kubernetes cluster.

 At the high level, there are three steps during the process: